 The weighted CN of the existing property is 80.
 The weighted CN of the property with the new Site is 83.
 This is due to the increase in impervious areas.

 4.2 Existing and Proposed Peak-Flow Comparison

-With the use of subsurface infiltration, total peak flows are reduced during the 2-year and 10-year storm.
+With the use of subsurface infiltration, total peak flows are reduced during all analyzed storm events.